JpEncausse/SARAH-Documentation/README.md

 # [S.A.R.A.H.](http://encausse.net/s-a-r-a-h)

+The document is available in [the wiki](https://github.com/JpEncausse/SARAH-Documentation/wiki).

-This is the wiki documentation of framework [S.A.R.A.H.](http://encausse.net/s-a-r-a-h), an Home Automation project built on top of:
+The framework [S.A.R.A.H.](http://encausse.net/s-a-r-a-h) is an Home Automation project built on top of:
 * C# (Kinect) client for Voice, Gesture, Face, QRCode recognition.
 * NodeJS (ExpressJS) server for Internet of Things communication

+Several plugins can be easily created using JavaScript.

 ## License